Lucasdota/ffc_universe_database_sql/README.md

-A universe database built on freecodecamp
+A universe database built on freecodecamp to practive how to create databases